Customer Churn Prediction

 Customer Churn

-As of September 2021, a rough estimate for CAC could range from $50 to $300 or more per customer (personal communications, Chat GPT August 2023).
+As of September 2021, a rough estimate for Customer Acquisition Cost (CAC) could range from $50 to $300 or more per customer.
 A general guideline for a good attrition rate for subscription-based online businesses was typically around 5% per month.
-However, it's essential to note that what constitutes a "good" attrition rate can differ significantly between industries, business model, engagement activities, competitive actions, pricing, value propositiona and service quality.
-Predicting and reducing customer churn or attrition is a interesting challenge.
-Considerations around causality related Issues in predicting customer churn is key.
-Some of them are as follows:
+However, it's essential to note that what constitutes a "good" attrition rate can differ significantly between industries, business model, engagement activities, competitive actions, pricing, value proposition, and service quality.
+Predicting and reducing customer churn or attrition is an interesting challenge.

 - Correlation vs. Causation: Distinguishing between correlated factors and actual causes of churn.